SharkSnack/pmd-1-dx/content/system/moves.md

       <td>90%<br/><span class="max">98%</span></td>
       <td><span class="item">4 Tiles</span></td>
       <td>Enemy</td>
-      <td>Creates a 3x3 blast around the target, which hurts both allies and enemies and destroys walls and items.
+      <td>The user is given Recoil status afterward (Can't act for 1 turn).
+Creates a 3x3 blast around the target, which hurts both allies and enemies and destroys walls and items.
 If used by a large Pokemon, range changes to 10 tiles + piercing properties.</td>
       <td>●</td>
       <td></td>
     </tr>